Mission 4: Design a knee high spy

 • Scared of the dark

-Step 3: Students create character profile
+Step 3: Create character profile

 Students design their own character profile.